cosc2336-ds-alg/assg03/.github/ISSUE_TEMPLATE/task-2--implement--array--based--constructor.md

 The second task is to add another class constructor to the `LargeInteger` class.
 There are two existing constructors you should examine and understand, they will be useful as models for the constructor you need to create.

 This constructor needs to create a `LargeInteger` instance from an existing array of digits.
 This method will allow you to practice performing dynamic memory allocation and working with pointers.
-You need to dynamically a new array of `int` values in this method to copy the digits from the given array into the `LargeInteger` instance being constructed.
+You need to dynamically allocate a new array of `int` values in this method to copy the digits from the given array into the `LargeInteger` instance being constructed.

 **Suggested Solution**

-This method is similar to the provided constructor that constructs the digits by parsing an `int` data type.
+This method is similar to (but easier than) the provided constructor that constructs the digits by parsing an `int` data type.
 You should examine that method for an idea of how to implement your constructor.

 **Additional Requirements**